 Add or update your translated display names.

-Tip: You can also add or update translate the footer display names by selecting Settings at the top, then select Change the look > Footer.
+Tip: You can also add or update the footer display names by selecting Settings at the top, then select Change the look > Footer (if your site design includes a footer).

 Learn more about editing content when the viewer's preferred language differs from the default language